SavvinaDaniil/BiasInBookRecommendationSurvey/search_term_2/Notes.md

 1610 results.
 Download issue, work on it!

-## Friday, 20 September 2024
+## Thursday, 03 October 2024

 ### Processing
 Now we start processing

+Google scholar

+Managed to download 899 results.

 Scopus

-61 results.
+60 results.
 Downloaded into table

 Let’s process them.

 Merged table.
-252 TOTAL.
-58 duplicates.
-223 left.
+959 TOTAL.
+37 duplicates.
+940 left.

+Remove duplicates with the previous search term: 9 of them we already have, so 931 left.
 ### Screening
 Screening starts!
 First screen only Title and Abstract.

-What is relevant: Either practical or theoretical research on the topic of ethics in recommendation of books
+What is relevant:  Bias means BIAS, not bias parameter in algorithms.
+Not theses.
+Studying these actual datasets.
+Not surveys.

+OMG it's such a terrible thing to be doing.
+Ill try something different:
+- Take the bias and debias paper, look for the book datasets in the paper they cite.
+    - 227 papers, exported by scopus.
+- Do the search term 2 only from 2022 onwards.

+<span style="color:blue">Tomorrow</span>
+-

 47 relevant, 176 irrelevant (not about the topic at all, not about AI, only academic or research libraries, it was citation of a magazine article or something)